-Some of the surprising benefits of catnip tea include its use in soothing pain, easing sleep, reducing stomach discomfort, moderating stress levels, eliminating colic, boosting the immune system, preventing headaches and lessening menstruation symptoms.
-Although there are many positive effects, catnip tea can also cause excess urination, drowsiness and heavy menstrual bleeding, particularly when consumed in excess.
+Some of the surprising benefits of catnip tea may include its use in soothing pain, easing sleep, reducing stomach discomfort, moderating stress levels, eliminating colic, boosting the immune system, preventing headaches, and lessening menstruation symptoms.
+Although there are many positive effects, catnip tea can also cause excess urination, drowsiness, and heavy menstrual bleeding, particularly when consumed in excess.

 What is Catnip Tea Good For?

-Catnip tea is particularly good for people suffering from cramps, bloating, cold and flu, headaches, stress, anxiety, depression, heavy menstruation, chronic pain, insomnia, indigestion and various conditions caused by oxidative stress.
+Catnip tea may be good for people suffering from cramps, bloating, cold and flu, headaches, stress, anxiety, depression, heavy menstruation, chronic pain, insomnia, indigestion, and various conditions caused by oxidative stress.
 When prepared appropriately and drunk in moderation, it can deliver all of the following health benefits.

-Stress Levels: While catnip seems to wire cats and make them manic, it is also pleasure-inducing, and can release certain relaxing neurotransmitters in the brain.
+While catnip seems to wire cats and make them manic, it may also pleasure-inducing and can release certain relaxing neurotransmitters in the brain.
 In this sense, it is a drug to cats.
-In humans, the active ingredients in catnip tea can have soothing and relaxant properties, and will help to rebalance stress hormone levels, particularly if you suffer from chronic anxiety.
+In humans, the active ingredients in catnip tea can have soothing and relaxant properties and will help to rebalance stress hormone levels, particularly if you suffer from chronic anxiety.

-Famed for its role in easing menstrual symptoms, catnip tea can ease the pain of menstrual cramps and bloating, while the mood-altering effects of this tea can help reduce other common symptoms of menstruation, such as depression, irritability and mood swings.
+Famed for its role in easing menstrual symptoms, catnip tea can ease the pain of menstrual cramps and bloating, while the mood-altering effects of this tea can help reduce other common symptoms of menstruation, such as depression, irritability, and mood swings.

-Chronic Pain: Catnip is packed with volatile compounds and antioxidants, many of which are analgesic in nature.
+Catnip is packed with volatile compounds and antioxidants, many of which may be analgesic in nature.
 If you consistently suffer from pain following an injury, surgery, or long-term illness, or if you are dealing with an acute case of pain, a cup or two of catnip tea each day can help maintain a rather neutral level of pain relief.

-Inflammation: This unusual tea is also great for inflammation throughout the body, and is known to relieve inflamed tissues, joints and muscles.
-Certain compounds in catnip tea mimic muscle relaxants, which adds to the feelings of relaxation you can enjoy after drinking a cup.
+This unusual tea is also great for inflammation throughout the body and is known to relieve inflamed tissues, joints, and muscles.
+Certain compounds in catnip tea mimic muscle relaxants, which may add to the feelings of relaxation you can enjoy after drinking a cup.
 This is also the property that makes catnip tea so valuable for young children and infants, given that it can soothe colic, as well as break fevers.

-Indigestion: Catnip tea is often prescribed for upset stomachs by natural healers, as it can relieve the tight, knotted-up feelings in the gut, while also promoting bowel movements and urination.
+Catnip tea is often prescribed for upset stomachs by natural healers, as it may relieve the tight, knotted-up feelings in the gut, while also promoting bowel movements and urination.
 It can relax the smooth muscles of the bowels to relieve constipation, while also reducing excess flatulence and bloating.

-Oxidative Stress: Antioxidants, such as vitamin A, found in catnip tea are able to seek out free radicals throughout the body and lower the risk of oxidative stress in critical organ systems.
-These free radicals can lead to cellular mutation and cancer, as well as many other types of chronic disease, but this tea will help keep you safe.
-This property can also help prevent signs of premature aging, such as wrinkles and age spots on the skin.
+Antioxidants, such as vitamin A, which may be found in catnip tea are able to seek out free radicals throughout the body and lower the risk of oxidative stress in critical organ systems.
+These free radicals are linked to an increase in cellular mutation and different types of diseases.

-Immune System: Catnip tea has been traditionally prescribed to treat everything from colds and coughs to bronchitis and upper respiratory infections.
-It has expectorant and anti-inflammatory properties that not only treat the symptoms of an illness, but also neutralize the underlying infection causing those symptoms.
+Catnip tea has been traditionally prescribed for relieving colds and coughs to bronchitis and upper respiratory infections.
+It has possible expectorant and anti-inflammatory properties that not only provide relief from the symptoms of an illness but also neutralize the underlying infection causing those symptoms.